 When the gods first sent down Pandora, they did so after organising themselves into the Council of the Nine.
 Among their number was a blacksmith.
 Blacksmiths make weapons.
 Xur sells weapons.
 And some of the equipment he has to hand, as we already know, is Darkness-infused.
-We’ve spent the last year or so pretty consistently excited by the new toys he brings us, but I suspect there’s every chance that he’s actually been seeding us with the tools of a new era, where the boundaries between Light and Darkness aren't so clearly defined.
+We’ve spent the last two and a half years pretty consistently excited by the new toys he brings us, but I suspect there’s every chance that he’s actually been seeding us with the tools of a new era, where the boundaries between Light and Darkness aren't so clearly defined.
 If the old hierarchy and leadership is indeed about to fall apart, and Osiris' less rigid, more progressive teachings are going to become an influence on the new world, then if Xur has an ulterior motive to reveal, September would be the time to do so.

 The Stranger is surely tied up in all of this

-Appearing repeatedly during Destiny’s vanilla campaign, the mysterious Exo – identity masked by one of the most maligned lines in a much-maligned script – is clearly involved in whatever’s going on behind the scenes.
-She appears at significant moments in the story, always operating with an additional, unspoken agenda, and notably turns up at the end to gift us a pretty damn nice pulse rifle.
+Appearing repeatedly during Destiny’s vanilla campaign, the mysterious Exo – identity masked by one of the most maligned lines in the script – is clearly involved in whatever’s going on behind the scenes.
+She appears at several significant moments in the story, always operating with an additional, unspoken agenda, and notably turns up at the end to gift us a pretty damn nice pulse rifle.
 But whatever her appearance and seeming benevolence, she isn’t a Guardian.
 She explicitly tells us that she wasn’t forged in the Light.
 But despite her resolution to walk her own path, she does state that where it crosses with ours, “ground could break”.